-Maybe you have some gold (and silver) but not enough.
+Maybe you have thought about how to invest in gold (and silver).
 Maybe you haven't added to your stash for quite awhile, and you kinda' forgot why you bought it in the first place.

 Or perhaps you don't own any precious metals at all!